vlaate/vladsc/README.md

  1000 uF capacitor to deal with the power consumption spikes of the ESP-01
  Optional: 0.1 uF capacitor between VCC and GND pins of the ESP-01
  ```

+## Notes

+Please notice in the pictures, that the microcontroller (ESP-01) and the batteries are inside one small box, and the sensor (LSM303) is on a separate tiny box.
+This is required, because the electromagnetic fields from the batteries and from the WiFi antenna would produce too much interference in the magnetometer if they were in the same box.
+I measured 7cm to be the very minimum distance the magnetometer needs to be awat from a AA battery.

+I connected both boxes using RJ9 terminals and black coiled phone cable, just because it looks good (like the hand controller typical of commercial GoTo telescopes).
+You can use UTP cable, dupont rainbow cable just the same.

+The ESP-01 is power hungry (I measured 147mA @3.3V), this makes battery life to be rather short on 2xAAA batteries (some 4 to 6 hours) mainly because alkaline 2xAAA will be unable to keep providing that current halfway before they are truly, completely discharged.
+I advise to use rechargeable batteries (flatter discharge curve), and also AA size if possible.